Pat McDowell – Shamrock, Texas

 Pat McDowell

-Pat and his wife, Liz (who also owns and runs a cattle operation on her side of the family and is a lending officer in a local bank), have two grown daughters and four young grandchildren.
+Pat and his wife, Liz, who also owns and runs a cattle operation on her side of the family, have two grown daughters and four school-age grandchildren.
 “Family and heritage are both very important to us,” explains Pat.
 “Our daughters are not involved in the daily cattle operations, but being raised on the ranches, they make sure their kids are around cows and horses starting at an early age.”

 The grandchildren are shown how to feed cows, care for the horses, and feed the occasional bottle calf – they love it!
 “We believe it is important for them to get dirty on the ranch while playing and learning.
 We try to make almost every ‘job’ they accompany us on a learning experience,” elaborates Pat.